-Chart 1 and Table 2 indicate the median renewable energy shares in gross final energy consumption of the years 2013/2014 and the deviations in percentage points from the indicative trajectory for all Contracting Parties.
-This is compared to the indicative trajectory set out in part B of Annex I of Renewable Energy Directive as adapted for the Contracting Parties.
-All interim targets of the NREAPs for 2014 show a lower percentage target than the indicative trajectory in the Renewable Energy Directive for 2013/2014.

-Chart 1 shows that, except Montenegro, all other Contracting Parties fail to reach their indicative trajectory for 2013/2014.
+Chart 1 and Table 2 indicate the median renewable energy shares in gross final energy consumption of the years 2013/2014.
+This is compared to the indicative trajectory set out in part B of Annex I of Directive 2009/28/EC as adapted for the Contracting Parties.
+All interim targets of the NREAPs for 2014 show a lower percentage target than the Directive minimum trajectory for 2013/2014.
+Chart 1 shows that all Contracting Parties except for Montenegro fail to reach their minimum trajectory for 2013/2014.
 Montenegro actually already reached its 2020 RES target.

 For Bosnia and Herzegovina, due to the fact that revised biomass data has been incorporated only in 2014 and 2015 energy balances submitted to EUROSTAT, the median share of 2013/2014 is therefore impacted and the calculations in Chart 1 reflect a lower value than the renewable energy shares registered in 2014 and 2015 (Table 1).
-However, according to the statistical data 2014 and 2015, Bosnia and Herzegovina has already surpassed the 2020 renewable energy target (Table 3).
+However, according to the statistical data 2014 and 2015, Bosnia and Herzegovina has already surpassed the 2020 renewable energy target.